-How does IT Governance add value to your Organization?
+How does IT governance add value to your organization?

 IT Governance Frameworks and Models

-Companies store various confidential information such as financial accountability, disaster recovery, personal and client profits.
+Companies store various confidential information such as financial accountability, disaster recovery, and personal & client profits.
 Both public & private organizations are subjected to privacy and data theft, to ensure protection a formal IT Governance program governs the aspects of any firm in any industry that needs to comply with financial and technological accountability rules.

 Which framework suits best for your services?